 3. Don’t Forget Insurance

 Before you make your final purchasing decision, make sure you consider insurance costs.
 As a business, options like courier van insurance provide a great way to protect for haulage, delivery, and courier service.
 It usually only takes minutes to receive a free quote.
+Especially if you’re to think that there are many comparison sites online such as one sure insurance and others that can offer you many quotes from different providers all at once.

 4. New or Used?
 Which is Better?